 That is not to say that porcelain veneers have no role in treating dental pain.
 They can be an effective treatment for sensitive teeth.
 In cases where some of the enamel has dissolved, dental veneers can serve as a replacement to the outer surface that will protect the tooth from hot and cold sensations.

-If the damage to the teeth is beyond cosmetic, a more comprehensive solution may be required, such as dental implants or All-On-4 dental implants.
+If the tooth's damage is beyond cosmetic, a more comprehensive solution may be required, such as dental implants or All On 4 dental implants.
 Even if you believe that dental veneers are the right option for you, there are choices you should consider before beginning the procedure.
 There are several options for dental veneers, including resins and porcelain.
 Most prosthodontists prefer porcelain for several reasons.

 "Porcelain does not present oral health risks and has a high level of compatibility with gum tissue."